nextcloud/documentation/user_manual/pim/calendar.rst

 -----------------

 The birthday calendar is a auto-generated calendar which will automatically fetch the birthdays from your contacts.

-- You can not delete this calendar by your own.
-It will be re-generated after some minutes.
-- The only way to edit this calendar is by filing your contacts with birthday dates.
+The only way to edit this calendar is by filing your contacts with birthday dates.
 You can not directly edit this calendar from the calendar-app.

 .. note:: If you do not see the birthday calendar, your Administrator may has
           disabled this for your server.